- Speaking: Awareness & Education: Content of all varieties, running or sponsoring events, and all of the marketing required for all of these things.

 The answers to these questions will definitely give you a good feel for whether the company knows how to support the career development of their developer advocates.

-Red Flags in an Interview: When to Walk Away
+Red Flags in a Developer Advocate Interview: When to Walk Away

 Alright, let’s talk about something a little less fun, but really necessary.
 Here’s the thing about these dev rel jobs: it’s really, really easy for companies to take advantage of you or be super toxic.